Nbkvig/Discord-Chat-Mod/documentation/ryan-contributions.md

 # Ryan's Contributions

+## 11/25/25
+### What I did:
+* Updated moderation.py to handle spam, mention spam, and bad words
+* Spam: Will timeout users if they spam messages
+* Mention spam: Will mute users that spam @everyone/@here.
+Users will remain muted until an admin rmemoves it.
+* Bad words: Will remove words that say something bad.
+It won't automatically mute/ban users, but will warn them to stop.
+* mkword: Make word.
+Adds it to the bad words dictionary.
+* rmword: Remove word.
+Removes it from the dictionary.

+### What's next:
+* Bad words: Uses one massive dictionary instead of using individual dictionaries for different servers.
+Right now, the intended use-case of the bot is one or a few servers to run in.
+Stakeholders (me) running the bot probably won't have an issue with this, but at the same time, the logical next step is to update this.
+* Bad words: Its using a txt file.
+I will update this after the semester when I learn how to use SQL.
+For the time being, a txt file works fine as a database for such a small thing.
+* Update dashboard

+### What broke or got weird:
+* Bad words: Dictionary doesn't really work as well as I want it to.
+Will act weird if the file doesn't already exist, and needs proper permissions to create the file in the first place.
+Running the bot as root or using sudo fixes this, or changing the file permissions, but that's generally just not a smart idea in the first place.

+## 11/23/25
+### What I did:
+* Updated reaction_roles.py to make it persistent.
+It will store reaction roles from different guilds, and will store them if the bot turns off and back on

+### What's next:
+* Update moderation.py

+### What broke or got weird:
+* Nothing noticeably broken.

 ## 11/3/25
 ### What I did:
 * I worked mostly on the dashboard, which is in a separate repository.
 Its in a barebones state.
 Focused on getting it functional, not pretty.